 VAWA Self-Petitioners are those who claim to be victims of "battery and extreme cruelty".
-VAWA covers the following types of battery or extreme cruelty: domestic violence, dating violence, sexual assault, and stalking.
-A VAWA self-petitioner can indicate that they are in "satisfactory immigration" status when applying for housing or continued assistance.
+VAWA covers the following types of battery or extreme cruelty: domestic violence, dating violence, sexual assault, stalking, as well as verbal, psychological, economic, or technological abuse.
+A VAWA selfpetitioner can indicate that they are in "satisfactory immigration" status when applying for housing or continued assistance.
 "Satisfactory immigration status" means an immigration status which does not make the individual ineligible for financial assistance.
-Once the LACDA verifies the applicant's immigration status in the Department of Homeland Security

-(DHS) SAVE System, the LACDA will make the final determination as to the self-petitioner's eligibility for assistance.
+Once the LACDA verifies the applicant's immigration status in the Department of Homeland Security (DHS) SAVE System, the LACDA will make the final determination as to the self-petitioner's eligibility for assistance.